How to Improve Your Furnace Efficiency in Minneapolis, St. Paul, Bloomington, MN and Surrounding Areas

 To operate at maximum efficiency, your furnace needs to be clean.
-An annual furnace tune-up and clean-up by a professional heating contractor is a must, since internal cleaning isn’t a job for amateurs.
+An annual tune-up and clean-up by a professional heating contractor is a must since internal cleaning isn’t a job for amateurs.
 However, there are a number of regular tasks you can do to keep the system clean between professional cleanings:

-- Vacuum Regularly – Get rid of dust, cat hair, and other small debris by vacuuming the furnace room on a weekly basis.
+- Vacuum Regularly – Get rid of dust, cat hair, and other small debris by vacuuming the room on a weekly basis.
 Use the brush attachment on your vacuum to remove dust from the furnace itself, especially around air vents.

 - Clean Registers Regularly – Each time you vacuum the rooms in your home, take a few minutes to use the brush attachment to clean all inlet and outlet registers in every room.
 This will help keep the house clean, and keep dust from building up in your air ducts.

-While keeping the area around your furnace clean is important, it can’t substitute for an annual inspection, cleaning, and tune-up by your Heating and Air Conditioning contractor.
+While keeping the area around your gas furnace clean is important, it can’t substitute for an annual inspection, cleaning, and tune-up by your professional heating contractor.
 You can schedule this service at any time, not just at the beginning of the season.
-In the Minneapolis St Paul Metro Area, Residential Heating & Air Conditioning Company has a staff of well-trained, experienced technicians to meet all of your home heating and cooling needs.
+In the Minneapolis St. Paul Metro Area, our award-winning heating company has a staff of well-trained, experienced technicians to meet all of your home heating and cooling needs.

 Contact them soon for an inspection.
 They can advise you on any service your system needs and will perform all services in a prompt, professional manner.
 For almost two decades, they have been installing, maintaining, and repairing heating and air conditioning systems.
 Their reliable service wins praise from tens of thousands of satisfied customers.